mawillcockson/dotdrop/docs/windows-progress.md

 #### `tests.sh`

 Checking for broken links is a good idea, and it would probably be easier to leave that as a shell script, but it could be possible to include it with `tox`, or find a suitable python-based alternative.
+[Especially since `remark-validate-links` requires nodejs,][remark-validate-links] though this is trivial to setup in CI.

 Also, it will be nice to have the tool configuration passed as command line arguments to `pylint` and `pycodestyle` and `nose` folded into the `pyproject.toml`.